Village of Hope – Rotary Biosand Filter Training – Tanzania

 “Fostering rational utilization of skills and manpower for sustainable development in both social and economic spheres as well as creating friendly environment in order to ensure diversity sources of income and improve livelihoods of communities.

 Village of Hope (VOH) is a nonprofit organization that exists for the sole purpose of bringing hope to vulnerable children in Mwanza.
-They try to accomplish this by providing vulnerable children with shelter, education, healthcare and nutrition.
-They are currently serving over 300 children through their children’s home and school.
+They try to accomplish this by providing vulnerable children with shelter, education, healthcare, and nutrition.
+They are currently serving over 300 children through their children’s homes and schools.

 The vision of Village of Hope-Mwanza is that all children are loved and care for.